Alexander Ramsay (Royal Navy officer): Early life and career

-Alexander was born in London as the third son of John Ramsay, 13th Earl of Dalhousie, and his wife, Lady Ida Louisa Bennet, daughter of Charles Bennet, 6th Earl of Tankerville.
+Alexander Robert Maule Ramsay was born on 29 May 1881 in London, as the third son of John Ramsay, 13th Earl of Dalhousie, and his wife, Lady Ida Louisa Bennet, daughter of Charles Bennet, 6th Earl of Tankerville.
 He entered the Royal Navy as a cadet on HMS Britannia in 1894.
 He first went to sea on HMS Majestic, the flagship of Admiral Sir Walter Kerr in the Channel Squadron, and was confirmed as a sub-lieutenant on 29 May 1900.
 In early December 1901 he was posted to the cruiser HMS Diadem, but the order was cancelled as he was instead ordered to the cruiser HMS Grafton as she left to become flagship of the Pacific Station in January 1902.
 He was promoted to lieutenant on 29 May 1902, and later the same year was posted to the cruiser HMS Flora as she was commissioned for the Pacific Station.

 In October 1911, he became a naval aide-de-camp to the Duke of Connaught, then Governor General of Canada.
 He returned to active naval duty in 1913 as the gunnery officer of the battlecruiser Indefatigable in the Mediterranean.

 Ramsay took part in several important naval operations of the First World War.
 He took part in the first phase of the bombardment of the Dardanelles forts in November 1914, and later at Gallipoli.
 He received the Distinguished Service Order for his conduct there.
 Ramsay rose to the rank of commander in late 1914 and became flag commander of the Second Squadron in 1916.
 He gained promotion to captain in 1919 and served as the naval attaché in Paris for the next three years.

-Marriage into the Royal Family
+Marriage into the royal family

-On 27 February 1919, the then-Captain Ramsay married Princess Patricia of Connaught at Westminster Abbey, in the presence of the entire British Royal Family.
+On 27 February 1919, the then-Captain Ramsay married Princess Patricia of Connaught at Westminster Abbey, in the presence of the entire royal family.
 He had proposed to her while staying with J. K. L. Ross at his fishing lodge on the bay of St. Anns, Nova Scotia.

-On the day of the wedding, Princess Patricia voluntarily relinquished the title of "Princess of Great Britain and Ireland" and the style "Royal Highness", and assumed by Royal Warrant the style "Lady Patricia Ramsay" with precedence before the Marchionesses of England.
+On the day of the wedding, Princess Patricia voluntarily relinquished the title of "Princess of Great Britain and Ireland" and the style "Royal Highness", and assumed by royal warrant the style "Lady Patricia Ramsay" with precedence before the Marchionesses of England.
 Despite his wife's relinquishment of her royal title, the couple remained members of the British Royal Family.
 They attended major royal events for the next forty years, including the 1947 wedding of Princess Elizabeth and Philip Mountbatten.

 They had one son, Alexander Ramsay of Mar.